Invariants for critical dimension groups and permutation-Hermite equivalence

 When $G$ is a dimension group, $S(G,u)$ is a Choquet simplex.
-When $G$ is also simple, there is a complete characterization available, the affine representation $G \to \Aff S(G,u)$ (\wrt any or equivalently all choices of order unit $u$) has dense range, and $G^+\setminus\brcs{0}$ consists of $\Set{g \in G}{\hat g \text{ is strictly positive}}$.
+When $G$ is also simple, there is a complete characterization available, the affine representation $G \to \Aff S(G,u)$ (\wrt any, or equivalently all, choices of order unit $u$) has dense range, and $G^+\setminus\brcs{0}$ consists of $\Set{g \in G}{\hat g \text{ is strictly positive}}$.
 The converse is also true.

 A trace is {\it pure\/} (or {\it extremal\/}) if it is not a proper convex-linear combination of other traces.
-The {\it extremal boundary\/} (of $S(G,u)$, denoted $\partial_e S(G,u)$ consists of the pure normalized traces.
-When $S(G,u)$ is finite-dimensional, it is a simplex in the usual sense (as a compact convex subset of Euclidean space), and in that case, $\Aff S(G,u)$ can be identified with $\R^n$ for some integer $n$, with the coordinate functions being identified with the pure traces (possibly with some normalization required).
+The {\it extremal boundary\/} (of $S(G,u)$), denoted $\partial_e S(G,u)$, consists of the pure normalized traces.
+When $S(G,u)$ is finite-dimensional, it is a simplex in the usual sense (as a compact convex subset of Euclidean space), and in that case, $\Aff S(G,u)$ can be identified with $\R^n$ for some integer $n$, the standard basis elements identified with the pure traces (possibly with normalization).
 The {\it strict ordering\/} on $\R^n$ or $\Aff S(G,u)$ is the partial ordering whose positive cone consists of the strictly positive functions.

 A consequence is that if $G$ is a simple dimension group with finitely many, say $n$, pure traces and the kernel of the affine representation is zero, then $G$ is order isomorphic to a dense subgroup of $\R^n$ equipped with the strict ordering.
 The pure traces are just (up to renormalization) the coordinate maps.